edcarp/shell-intermediate-esces/index.md

  tasks and easily combine smaller tasks into larger, more powerful workflows.

 Use of the shell is fundamental to a wide range of advanced computing tasks, including high-performance computing.
-These lessons will introduce you to this powerful tool.
+These lessons will deepen your knowledge and understanding of this powerful tool.

 > ## Prerequisites
 >
-> This lesson builds on your basic knowledge of file systems and the
+> This course builds on your basic knowledge of file systems and the
 > shell.
 If you recognise words such as "file",
 > "directory", "command prompt", "text editor" -- and are familiar with commands such
 > as `ls` and `wc` -- you're ready for this lesson.